 The mechanisms and practices that we have in place, including regular communication, student and parent surveying, direct outreach to internship mentors, an active Parent Council, and regular notification of both governance meetings and topics being addressed at Charter Council meetings do not always elicit significant response from parents and other stakeholders.
 Bitney is a school of choice and most of our parents and students report that they are comfortable with the program that we are providing and the policies that we have in place.
-During the 2024-2025 school year Bitney Prep will be going through both a WASC Accreditation visit and Charter Renewal.
-It will be important to have significant parent and student input for both of these major projects.
-We will need to survey these partners more frequently with more specific criteria, in order to get the feedback that we will need for these tasks.
+The adoption this past year of the Parent Square communications platform was driven by the need to improve communication and seek input from our families.